DataDog/hiring-engineers/answers.md

 docker exec -it dd-agent /bin/bash
 ```

-After restarting the agent, yon can navigate to [Infrastructure -> Hostmap](https://app.datadoghq.eu/infrastructure/map) and check the tags applied to your host.
+After restarting the agent, you can navigate to [Infrastructure -> Hostmap](https://app.datadoghq.eu/infrastructure/map) and check the tags applied to your host.
 ![tags-applied](./img/2.3-tags-applied.png "tags-applied")

 ### Database Integration
 We have the MariaDB database running on a container, but to be able to read the metrics, we need to enable the Datadog Integration.
-You can do that on yor New Stuff! home page, you navigating to [Integrations](https://app.datadoghq.eu/account/settings) and selecting the MySQL interface integration
+You can do that on the New Stuff! home page, you navigating to [Integrations](https://app.datadoghq.eu/account/settings) and selecting the MySQL interface integration
 ![database-integration](./img/2.4-database-integration.png "database-integration")
 PS: MariaDB is a fork of MySQL.

 By clicking the `+ Add` button, you will receive a set of instructions to enable the MySQL integration ([you can also check them here](https://docs.datadoghq.com/integrations/mysql/)).
-For this tutorial, I'll skip the user/credentials creation as we are using a test Database, so you can follow the instructions bellow:
+For this tutorial, I'll skip the user/credentials creation as we are using a test Database, so you can follow the instructions below:

 To enable the MySQL integration on the agent, and to do that we first need to navigate to the `mysql.d` folder.
 ```shell script